gausby/processes_presentation/README.md

 Notice; we answer the sender by sending the message back using the same method that we used to send the message, and the message ended up in the mailbox of our iex-process.

 Also notice that the receive block only handle one message and then stop processing messages received from then on.
-Later (in the 'Working with modules'-section) we will get into how to handle all message with a pattern called a receive-loop, but for now we will continute our exploration.
+Later (in the 'Working with modules'-section) we will get into how to handle all message with a pattern called a receive-loop, but for now we will continue our exploration.

 Unknown message types